dgraph-io/dgraph/wiki/content/get-started/index.md

 The mutations and queries below can either be run from the command line using `curl localhost:8080/query -XPOST -d $'...'` or by pasting everything between the two `'` into the running user interface on localhost.{{% /notice %}}

+### Dataset
+The dataset is a movie graph, where and the graph nodes are entities of the type directors, actors, genres, or movies.

+### Storing data in the graph
 Changing the data stored in Dgraph is a mutation.
 The following mutation stores information about the first three releases of the the ''Star Wars'' series and one of the ''Star Trek'' movies.
 Running this mutation, either through the UI or on the command line, will store the data in Dgraph.